scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 ## Interop changes
 ### Including Native Code in your Application or Library
-Previously, Scala Native used C source files in its build pipeline allowing to mix Scala code with native libraries, it was a great way to use existing native libraries and distribute them with the plugin.
+Previously, Scala Native used C source files in its build pipeline allowing you to mix the Scala code with native libraries, it was a great way to use existing native libraries and distribute them with the plugin.
 However, this feature was only reserved for the SN plugin internals.